xxyeonxx/Crack-Detection-YOLOv8/README.md

     The Intel RealSense camera provided real-time RGB video feed for YOLO inference.

 **4. Involving Participants**
-  - To assess the usability of the system, I included human interaction in two roles:
+  - To assess the usability of the system, I included human interaction:

-    - Operator: Controlling Jackal via the joystick, navigating the robot to inspect surfaces.
-    - Observer/Monitor: Analyzing the detection results displayed on the screen in real time.
+    The participant will control the Jackal UGV using a joystick and monitor the screen displaying the camera feed.

 **5. Running the Crack Detection Model**
   - To start real-time crack detection on Jackal, run: